mttwchtr/Backend-Development-Notes/c.md

 # Definitions

 ## function prototype
 > A function prototype is simply the declaration of a function that specifies function's name, parameters and return type.
 It doesn't contain function body.
 A function prototype gives information to the compiler that the function may later be used in the program. - https://www.programiz.com/c-programming/c-user-defined-functions

+## parameter
+> ...a variable named in the parenthesized list in a function. - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie

+## automatic variables
+> Each local variable in a function comes into existence only when the function is called, and disappears when the function is exited.
+This is why such variables are usually known as automatic variables, following terminology in other languages. - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie

 ## types
 > C provides a variety of data types.
 The fundamental types are characters, and integers and floating point numbers of several sizes.
 In addition, there is a hierarchy of derived data types created with pointers, arrays, structures and unions.  - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie